vedsathwik275/envision/envision_product/neural/poc_frontend/gmails3_todo.md

    - List Emails: `GET /api/emails`
    - List Attachments: `GET /api/emails/{messageId}/attachments`
    - Download Attachment: `GET /api/emails/{messageId}/attachments/{attachmentId}`
+   - Upload to S3: `POST /api/emails/{messageId}/attachments/{attachmentId}/upload`

 3. **File Handling**:
    - Only CSV files will be supported for this integration
    - The Gmail attachment will be downloaded as a Blob and converted to a File object
    - The File object will be uploaded to the Envision Neural backend as if it were selected via the file input
+   - When S3 upload is requested, the attachment will also be uploaded to S3 via the Gmail to S3 API

 ## Implementation Details